Who sits on the Expert Committees, as part of the Global Cancer Update Programme, and what do they do?

 She is a registered dietitian with the Academy of Nutrition and Dietetics and a member of The Obesity Society and the American Society for Nutrition.

-Professor John Reilly, University of Strathclyde, UK
+Prof John Reilly, University of Strathclyde, UK

 John Reilly is Professor in Physical Activity and Public Health Science, University of Strathclyde, Glasgow, Scotland.
 He was previously Professor of Paediatric Energy Metabolism, University of Glasgow.